Janggu - Deep learning for Genomics¶

 Janggu is a python package that facilitates deep learning in the context of genomics.
 The package is freely available under a GPL-3.0 license.

-In particular, the package allows for easy access to typical Genomics data formats and out-of-the-box evaluation so that you can concentrate on designing the neural network architecture for the purpose of quickly testing biological hypothesis.
+In particular, the package allows for easy access to typical Genomics data formats and out-of-the-box evaluation (for keras models specifically) so that you can concentrate on designing the neural network architecture for the purpose of quickly testing biological hypothesis.
 A comprehensive documentation is available here.

 Hallmarks of Janggu:¶